gabriellesimoneau/Rcode_article--IPDMAcomparison/README.md

 ## Simulations

-Reproduce Table 6 and Figure 2-3 by running all R code in the Simulation section of `tables_figures.R`.
+Reproduce Table 6 and Figure 2-3 in the manuscript by running all R code in the Simulation section of `tables_figures.R`.

 ## Support